martel-innovate/6G-NTN-resource-forecasting/README.md

 ## 📖Introduction

 Welcome to 6G-NTN-resource-forecasting project!
 This project leverages Machine Learning techniques to forecast resource allocation in the context of 6G Non-Terrestrial Networks (6G-NTN).
 Our goal is to develop ML solutions for resource forecasting, thereby enabling dynamic orchestration of virtual resources in 6G-NTN environments.
+Read the [article](https://www.martel-innovate.com/news/2024/08/06/resource-forecasting-in-6g-non-terrestrial-network/) if you want to know more!

 ## ⚙Installation